 Miechów.
-Chapel of the Holy Sepulchre
+Basilica of the Holy Sepulchre

 The Monastery of the Equestrian Order of the Holy Sepulchre in Miechów was the location in Poland where the devotion to the Holy Sepulchre first developed.
 Beginning from 1530, a new four-wing Gothic-Renaissance monastery was built next to the mediaeval one.
 This is when the gallery and the central domed Chapel of the Holy Sepulchre were built.
 The construction team, operating also in other Polish cities (Kraków, Kraśnik, Kodeń), combined the characteristic traits of late Gothic masonry with elements of the new art being introduced at that time in Małopolska by Italian architects and builders.
 The symbolic Holy Sepulchre has been preserved inside the chapel, and impressive decoration presenting caissons with coats of arms, figures of saints, and other representations were discovered inside the dome.